Now that you have read through the Steps For Certification - the below information details the purpose of each phase of

 - verify any legislative/regulatory compliance requirements

-- produce a report that identifies any non-compliance or areas of concern and agree to a correction plan if required
+- produce a report that identifies areas of concern

-- produce an assessment plan and confirm a date for the Stage 2 audit visit
+- produce an assessment report and confirm a date for the Stage 2 audit visit

 - undertake random samples of the processes and activities defined in the scope of certification

-- document how the system complies with the standard by using objective evidence
+- verify system compliance with the standard by using objective evidence

 - report any non-conformities or opportunities for improvement

 - forward to ASACB the completed audit package (the auditor does not make the certification decision)

 - adjust as needed the surveillance plan and agree to a date for the first annual surveillance audit

-Surveillance audits are undertaken periodically (typical annually) to ensure that conformance to the chosen Standard is maintained throughout the three-year certification cycle.
-The frequency and duration of surveillance audit is dependent on factors including but not limited to:
+Surveillance audits are undertaken periodically (typical annually) to verify that conformance to the chosen Standard is maintained throughout the three-year certification cycle.
+The frequency and duration of surveillance audits are dependent on factors including but not limited to:

 - size and structure of organization